apollographql/apollo-client/README.md

 To use this client in a web browser or mobile app, you'll need a build system capable of loading NPM packages on the client.
 Some common choices include Browserify, Webpack, and Meteor 1.3+.

-**NEW:** Install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for a great GraphQL developer experience!
+Install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for a great GraphQL developer experience!

 ## Usage